justinjaywang/portfolio/source/_posts/active-classrooms.md

 Other benefits include mobility (they are light and have carrying handles), storage capacity, and personal whiteboards that allow you to quickly and visually share ideas.

 Rethinking classroom furniture meant rethinking the way we learn too.
 Why should students be relegated to sitting and listening to a lecturer for the entire class period?
-We believed there was a better way to learn, where students are actively engaged, collaborating, and are able to create their own ideas.
+We believed there was a better way to learn, where students are actively engaged, collaborating, and able to create their own ideas.
 Learning can be (and has always been) fun.
 Our product supports this notion.

 We presented our idea and prototype to our classmates, instructors, and industry guests at the end of the semester, using the slogan: